ignadv1986/Comprehensive-NGS-Technical-Manual/01. NGS Foundations & Pre-processing/library_preparation.md

 - The **fragment size** is the total length of the DNA fragment (genomic DNA + adapters)
 - The **insert size** refers only to the genomic DNA between the two adapters

 The relationship between the fragment size and the **read length**, a setting that can be selected in the sequencer, determines how the data will look to the aligner.
-A detailed breakdown of fragment size choice can be found in the [Mapping](mapping.md) of this manual.
+A detailed breakdown of fragment size choice can be found in the [mapping](mapping.md) section of this repository.

-To illustrate this, we will use a paired-end sequencing set to 150 bp read length as an example:

-- If the insert size is less than 300 bp, the R1 and R2 reads will overlap in the middle (**overlapping reads**).
-This provides double sequencing depth for the center of the fragment, which can be used to correct sequencing errors, but limits the overall genomic coverage.
-- If inserts are over 400 bp, there will be an unsequenced gap in the middle, which the aligner will fill using pared-end logic.
-This reduces sequencing depth, but allows for a higher coverage in exchange.
-- Finally, if the insert is shorter than the read length (below 150 bp), both R1 and R2 will cover the full genomic sequence and read into the adapter on the other end.
-This provides very high sequencing depth, but requires very heavy trimming to remove the adapter sequences.

 Lastly, in some protocols the library is amplified with a PCR step, to increase the concentration of DNA (see next section).
 In **PCR-free NGS protocols**, like whole genome-sequencing (WGS), we start with a much higher initial concentration of DNA (like 1 µg), so there is already enough material to be sequenced after adapter ligation.
 This has some advantages: PCR polymerases naturally "dislike" areas with high GC content (promoters) or high AT content.
 PCR-free sequencing provides the most even coverage across the entire genome because you remove the "enzyme preference" entirely.
 Additionally, PCR can sometimes introduce small insertions or deletions (stutter).
 PCR-free is superior for clinical variant calling.
 On the downside, PCR-free NGS protocols contain molecules with both, only one, or no adapters.
 This is because such adapters are used for library amplification in libraries that have a PCR step, so virtually all fragments will contain both adapters.
 However, in PCR-free protocols, the adapters are not used for amplification and there is no way to guarantee that all fragments will bind to both adapters.